 - Penalties – Google’s algorithm updates will not affect your PPC adverts.
-With SEO you need to ensure that you’re following Google’s best practices to ensure that you’re rankings are not affected.
+With SEO you need to ensure that you’re following Google’s best practices to ensure that your rankings are not affected.

 - Targeting – PPC allows you to target your ideal audience based on keywords, day, time, location, language, age, gender and device.

 - Great for promotions – if you’re running a time-sensitive or seasonal promotion PPC is great for getting it seen by customers quickly.